Zalewa/adfotg/README.md

 Install
 =======

-This program is designed to be run on a *Raspberry Pi Zero* with the Raspberry Pi OS.
+This program is designed to be run on a **Raspberry Pi Zero** with the *Raspberry Pi OS*.
 Installing the release package on anything else is not recommended, although will succeed and should be harmless (no warranty).

-Only run `sudo` when needed.
+**Only** run `sudo` when needed.
 Stick to the normal OS user for other operations.

+On your Raspberry Pi:

 ```
   sudo apt update && sudo apt install mtools pipx